openvinotoolkit/openvino_notebooks/notebooks/254-llm-chatbot/README.md

 - Install prerequisites
 - Download and convert the model from a public source using the [OpenVINO integration with Hugging Face Optimum](https://huggingface.co/blog/openvino).
-- Compress model weights to INT8 precision using [NNCF](https://github.com/openvinotoolkit/nncf)
+- Compress model weights to INT4 or INT8 precision using [NNCF](https://github.com/openvinotoolkit/nncf)
 - Create an inference pipeline
 - Run chatbot